streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ## Clone and install `substreams-sink-files`

-1. Visit the official `substreams-sink-files` Github repository and clone the project to acquire the required tools and code.
+1. Visit the official `substreams-sink-files` GitHub repository and clone the project to acquire the required tools and code.

-2. Launch a shell session and naviate into the `devel` directory.
+2. Launch a shell session and navigate into the `devel` directory.
 Start the `substreams-sink-files` installation process by using the `./substreams-sink-files` command.

-3. Check the installation to make sure the isntallation is working properly by using the `substreams-sink-files -v` command.
+3. Check the installation to make sure the installation is working properly by using the `substreams-sink-files -v` command.
 A message is printed to the shell session displaying the version of the application that was installed.

 ```bash
 substreams-sink-files version dev